hoedown/lanli/README.md

 differenciate between tags output by the markup parser, and tags that were originally in the markup source.

 Let's see an example.
-Imagine this markdown source:
+Imagine this Markdown source:

 ``` markdown
 Here ends the *paragraph.</p> <p>And here* starts another.